The Layoff Guide

 • Information for all employers in the last 18 months

-• Banking information for direct deposit or you'll receive a debit card
+• Banking information for direct deposit, or you'll receive an EDD-issued debit card via Money Network

 Common Mistakes to Avoid

-• Forgetting to report any earnings, even small amounts
+• Forgetting to report any earnings, even small freelance amounts

-• Not keeping records of your job search contacts
+• Not keeping records of your job search contacts, EDD audits them

-• Ignoring EDD correspondence — respond to all requests within deadlines
+• Ignoring EDD correspondence, respond to all requests within the printed deadlines

 How Long Does It Take?